-The course of study is composed of a minimum total of 24 credit hours of work for the project option and a minimum of 27 credit hours of work for the thesis option.
-All students are required to complete 5 courses totaling 15 credit hours.
-Additionally, students must choose between one of two options:

-(i) to produce a detailed project proposal with bibliography and to defend, in a formal oral examination, a 9 credit hour project of a maximum of 50 pages in length
+The course of study is composed of a minimum of 25 credit hours for the coursework only and project options and a minimum of 28 credit hours for the thesis option.
+Students in the coursework-only option are required to complete eight courses totaling 24 credit hours plus ECON 700.
+At the time of application or after successfully completing 12 credit hours, students may choose between one of two other options: (i) to produce a detailed project proposal with bibliography and to defend, in a formal oral examination, a 9-credit-hour project of a maximum of 50 pages in length and to complete an additional 3 credit hours of course work or

-(ii) a detailed thesis proposal and to defend, in a formal oral examination, a 12 credit hour thesis of a maximum of 75 pages.
+(ii) to produce a detailed thesis proposal and to defend, in a formal oral examination, a 12-credit-hour thesis of a maximum of 75 pages.